-The first edition of Level G was only one course that took more than a year to complete.
-With the second edition, that course has been expanded into two courses that should each be completed in one year, Levels G and H. (Level H is due in 2019,) Students can begin in RightStart at Level G without having used other RightStart courses.
-Splitting the first edition of Level G into two courses and expanding explanations and review are significant improvements.
+The first edition of Level G was a single course that took more than a year to complete.
+With the second edition, that course has been split into two courses that should each be completed in one year: Levels G and H. Students can begin the RightStart program at Level G without having used other RightStart courses.
+The publisher's choice to split the first edition of Level G into two courses and to expand explanations and review are all significant improvements.

-Levels G and H are referred to as using a geometric approach, and the manipulative kit covering both levels is called the Geometry Set.
-These courses primarily teach geometry, but in that process, students will apply and expand upon the range of arithmetic skills and mathematical knowledge they have learned previously.
-Levels G and H address the math standards for the middle grades (grades six through eight), and they also introduce many algebra and geometry concepts generally taught in high school.
-To keep arithmetic skills sharp, students continue to play card games as with the lower levels.
+Levels G and H both focus heavily upon geometry, and the manipulative kit covering both levels is called the Geometry Set.
+While these courses primarily teach geometry, as they do so, students apply and expand upon the range of arithmetic skills and mathematical knowledge they have learned previously.
+Levels G and H address the Common Core math standards for the middle grades (grades six through eight), and they also introduce many algebra and geometry concepts that are generally taught in high school.
+To keep arithmetic skills sharp, students continue to play card games as in the lower levels.
 Frequent review is built into the lessons.

 For each course, there are three books: Lessons, Worksheets, and Solutions.
-Students will use the first two books, and the parent or teacher will use the Solutions books as answer keys or to help if a student needs assistance.
-Worksheets are three-hole-punched pages that are inserted in a binder, while the other two books have plastic coil bindings.
-Three assessments are included in the worksheets book, so parents or teachers might want to remove those and store them elsewhere.
+Students will use the first two books, and the parent or teacher will use the Solutions books as answer keys and to help if a student needs assistance.
+The Worksheets are a set of three-hole-punched pages that are inserted in a binder, while the other two books have plastic coil bindings.
+Three assessments are included in Worksheets, so parents or teachers might want to remove those assessments for storage elsewhere.

-The Lessons books clearly lay out the lessons with illustrations and instructions as to when to use worksheets, manipulatives, and games.
-Students should be able to work independently.
+The Lessons books lay out the lessons with illustrations and instructions about when to use worksheets, manipulatives, and games.
+These layouts are easy to follow, so students should be able to work independently.

 Among concepts covered in Level G are fractions, ratios, area, perimeter, square roots, geometric constructions, triangle properties, angles, triangle congruency, the Pythagorean theorem, circle properties, pi, tangents, bisectors, arcs, rotations, transformations, and symmetry.
-Many basic postulates and theorems for geometry are presented although not named as such.
-There are no formal proofs, although solutions in the answer key are written out sequentially similar to the way you might do for a proof.
+Many basic postulates and theorems for geometry are presented although they are not named as such.
+There are no formal proofs, but solutions in the answer key are written out sequentially, similar to the way you might do for a proof.

 I have a minor concern about the overall progression of the program.
-Since Levels G and H duplicate a significant amount of what will be covered in high school geometry that means most students will end up repeating coverage of topics.
-Repetition will be helpful for some students but redundant for others.
+Since Levels G and H duplicate a significant amount of what will be covered in high school geometry that means most students will end up repeating topics in high school.
+While repetition will be helpful for some students, it might be redundant for others.
 However, I can see where RightStart's geometric approach might work very well for a student who continues geometry study with a rigorous, proofs-based course like Geometry: Seeing, Doing, Understanding.